conjure-up/spells/canonical-kubernetes/addons/jfrog/README.md

-3. After you see the "Your big software is deployed", you can see the succesful installation of Artifactory message.
+3. After you see the "Your big software is deployed", you can see the successful installation of Artifactory message.
 If you do not, scroll down and follow the instruction to obtain the Artifactory URL.
 This is how the screen looks like:

 ![PostDeployScreen](images/postdeploy.png)